horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/about/what-is-unstoppable-wallet.md

 - A decentralized wallet.
 No accounts, no emails, no identity checks (KYC, AML).

-- A privacy oriented wallet.Does not collect any personal information.
+- A privacy oriented wallet.
+Does not collect any personal information.

 - An open source wallet.
 All code is public, anyone can check how it works.